georgesung/traffic_sign_classification_german/README.md

 This project uses the German Traffic Sign Dataset.
 A pickled version that has images resized to 32x32 is available [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/October/580d53ce_traffic-sign-data/traffic-sign-data.zip).
 The pickle file was used as the raw data for this project.

-For my dataset augmentation step, run `python data_aug.py`
+For dataset augmentation, run `python data_aug.py`

 ### How to run